xpdota/microdota/README.md

 To get it up and running, follow these steps:

-1. touch sentry (create a blank file called sentry)
-2. Rename config.js.example to config.js.
+1. Rename config.js.example to config.js.
-3. Configure your chat channels and other options in config.js.
+2. Configure your chat channels and other options in config.js.
-4. Rename steamcreds.js.example to steamcreds.js.
+3. Rename steamcreds.js.example to steamcreds.js.
-5. Put your username, password, and desired display name in steamcreds.js.
+4. Put your username and password in steamcreds.js.
+If you want it to automatically set your display name, you can uncomment that line.

 If you use steam guard, you will need to follow these steps:

-1. rm sentry ; touch sentry
-2. Run the program, wait for the steam guard email, then put the steam guard code in steamcreds.js.
+1. Run the program, wait for the steam guard email, then put the steam guard code in steamcreds.js (uncomment the line).
-3. Run the program normally, it should work.
+2. Run the program normally, it should work.
+If it doesn't, comment out the steam guard line and delete sentry.

 ## Use

 Run 'node chat.js' to run the program.

 ^P/^N go to the prev/next tab, ^C quits, and ^X displays a help message.
-Mousewheel up/down scrolls the current chat window up/down.
+Mousewheel up/down and ^E/^Y scrolls the current chat window up/down.

+The two default tabs are the system log tab and the friends list.
+You can select a friend from the friends list and press enter to start steam messaging them.

 ## Requirements

-npm install should take care of the requirements, but you need to have node .10 (Doesn't work with .12). node-dota2 isn't updated for node .12 yet.
+Currently, you'll need node .12.
+Use npm install to automatically install most of the requirements.
+You'll need to manually replace the node-dota2 that gets installed (`node_modules/dota2`) with the node-steam-1.1.0 branch.

 ## Common problems

-* Something about a module not self-registering: you have node >=0.12.
-See the requirements section.
-* Some crypto function not found: you have node-steam > 0.6.7.
 * Login failures: Keep trying the instructions above.
-Also keep in mind you can't have real dota open at the same time.
+Also keep in mind you can't have real dota open at the same time on that account.
-* I can't scroll with the mouse: Your terminal program might not have mouse support.
-If the scroll wheel works in vim but not here, then file a bug.
+* I can't scroll with the mouse: OS X's terminal doesn't send the right codes for scrolling.
+For any other terminals, make sure mouse scrolling works in vim.
+If it works there but not here, file a bug.
-* No such file or directory 'sentry': touch sentry
 * Other stuff: File a bug.